Waqt: The Race Against Time: Plot

 Ishwarchand Thakur and Sumitra Thakur are a married couple who run a toy factory together.
 They have a son named Aditya Thakur, who is spoiled and has no interest in responsibility or his direction in life except wanting to become a film actor.
 Sumitra scolds Ishwar for always spoiling Aditya and pampering him too much.
 After refusing to show up for a marriage proposal, The situation deteriorates when Aditya elopes and secretly marries his girlfriend Pooja, the daughter of Ishwar's rival Nattu without telling his parents.

 When Pooja becomes pregnant, Ishwar and Sumitra decide to force Aditya to understand his responsibilities in caring for his wife and child.
-They throw Aditya and Pooja out of their house, and the couple moves into a small house in the garden at the back of the house.
+They throw Aditya and Pooja out of their house, and the couple moves into a small house in the garden of the house.
 Ishwar makes it very difficult for Aditya to live on his own by removing the fuse for the fan and not allowing him to take food from home.
 Ishwar loathes that Aditya is a selfish person and fears his soon-to-be-born child would be an orphan with someone like him as his father.
 Aditya then starts to change and works hard to become a responsible father and husband by taking a job as a risky stuntman for films.
 However, Aditya also begins to hate his father; they do not speak to each other for a long time, during which Aditya becomes aware of his role as a father.

 Ishwar, who wants to ensure his son is secure and responsible, is suffering from final stage lung cancer.
 He fears telling Aditya the truth about it, as he knows it will devastate him the most; therefore, he hides it and covers it up every time by being strict and harsh towards him.
-Ishwar and Sumitra entrust Nattu and his wife Ashalata to keep an eye on Aditya, but Ishwar intends to separate him from Pooja due to her pregnancy, which Nattu accidentally blurts out to the young couple.
 Aditya becomes a responsible man and finds out about his father's illness when he attends Aditya's performance on stage.
 Aditya steps onto the stage and asks the audience to pray for his father to stay alive until his son's birth.
 Ishwar survives until the birth; the child is a boy, whom Ishwar names after himself, and he dies.
 Aditya welcomes children into his father's toy factory and, in the presence of his family, including his toddler Ishwar, plays with a lonely, disabled boy.
 The spirit of Ishwar touches the flowers in Sumitra's hair, reminding her of earlier times.